oxfordmmm/FN5/README.md

 ```

 ## Build a SNP matrix
 Perform pairwise comparisons of all samples which have been saved already.
 Dumps to a txt file of format `<guid1> <guid2> <dist>`.
-Current path to this is `outputs/all.txt`
+Current path to this is `outputs/all.txt`.
+This can be changed with the `--output_file` flag
 Cutoff is a mandatory parameter (set arbitrarily high to ignore). `12` is a good value for speed and use, but for several use cases, this cutoff may not be helpful
 ```
 ./fast-snp --compute <cutoff>